SuperDARN/pydarn/.github/ISSUE_TEMPLATE/bug_template.md

 ## Priority

 - [ ] Minor - typo, incorrect naming, fails on specific uncommon situation
-- [ ] Major - miss representation of data, failure in more common situation
+- [ ] Major - misrepresentation of data, failure in a common situation
-- [ ] Urgent - failure in usage, large miss representation
+- [ ] Urgent - failure in usage, large misrepresentation

 ## Example of the bug